- February–March 2021. Full staff review and input process of the draft Strategic Plan

 - April 2021.
 Incorporation of staff input and creation of final plan

-- May–June 2021.
+- May–September 2021.
 Review and analysis of plan by the Board, culminating in anticipated adoption of final plan for organizational change and accountability consistent with these commitments, and public sharing of the plan

 As a theatre company and a long-standing member of many communities, we believe in the importance of words, the impact of action, and the healing capacity of shared stories.